Oswestry railway station

 Oswestry railway station is a Grade II listed heritage railway station in Oswestry, Shropshire, England.
 It was closed when passenger services were withdrawn in 1966.
-The station building today is used as commercial premises although the Cambrian Railways Society are restoring it.
+The station building today is used as commercial premises, although the Cambrian Railways Society are restoring it.

 History

 Great Western Railway

 The railway was first opened by the Great Western Railway (GWR) who opened its single platform station on 1 January 1849 on a branch from Gobowen.

 Under the Railway Act 1921, the Cambrian Railways was allocated to the GWR.
 The GWR closed its competing station on 7 July 1924 and diverted all services to either pass through or terminate at the adjacent former Cambrian Railways station.
 The main GWR service integrated was the shuttle to Chester via Gobowen on the Shrewsbury-Chester line.

-The GWR immediately made the Cambrian Railways/London & North Western Railway engine shed its divisional base for the new Oswestry locomotive division, allocating it code: OSW.
+The GWR immediately made the Cambrian Railways/London and North Western Railway engine shed its divisional base for the new Oswestry locomotive division, allocating it code: OSW.
 In 1929, the GWR improved the facilities, adding electric lighting to the entire complex, extra inspection pits, and a GWR standard-pattern single-ramp coaling stage.
 A further improvement programme occurred in 1939, when the wooden roof was replaced with steel trusses, allowing the introduction of improved clearances, increased ventilation and additional glass shuttering.

 An administrative oddity occurred throughout the period of control by the GWR, in that a singular ex-LNWR engine was stabled but not allocated to Oswestry shed from 1923, only attached to the shed after 1946 when the UK railway system was nationalised under British Railways.

 Cambrian Railways

 Proposed to be formed from the amalgamation of a series of local regional railway companies, as a result the new company called Cambrian Railways (CR) proposed to base its headquarters in Oswestry.
-Using existing Parliamentary Act approval for development of a station, it proposed to build closer to the centre of the town than the existing Great Western Railway (GWR) station, which had opened in 1849.
-On completion, the CR station would complete the mainline for the London & North Western Railway, from Whitchurch on the Crewe and Shrewsbury Railway, to Welshpool in Mid-Wales.
+Using existing approval in an act of Parliament for development of a station, it proposed to build closer to the centre of the town than the existing Great Western Railway (GWR) station, which had opened in 1849.
+On completion, the CR station would complete the mainline for the London and North Western Railway, from Whitchurch on the Crewe and Shrewsbury Railway, to Welshpool in Mid-Wales.

-The first connection to the station was made from the south by the Oswestry & Newtown Railway, which operated its first train on 1 May 1860.
+The first connection to the station was made from the south by the Oswestry and Newtown Railway, which operated its first train on 1 May 1860.
 After a legal tussle between the two competing companies, LNWR and GWR, Parliament authorised building the CR/LNWR sponsored line to Whitchurch in August 1861, driven by the need to regenerate Ellesmere.
 However, the proposed route was heavily fought over by land owners, with the eventual tracks running via Fenn's Moss, requiring additional civil engineering, support and drainage to overcome the local bog conditions.
 On 25 July 1864 the CR was formally created, allowing the first CR train to the run from Whitchurch into Oswestry two days later on 27 July 1864.